HUSTWillHe/LinuxCommonCommand/AdvanceCommand.md

 "banana"
 "orange"
 )
-echo "Gauss my favorite fruit." select var in ${fruits[@]}
+echo "Guess my favorite fruit." select var in ${fruits[@]}
 do
 	if [ $var = "orange" ];then